esurdam/scottyandallie/wp-content/themes/forever/readme.txt

 == Changelog ==

+= 1.2.3 June 20 2015=
+* Escaped all necessary inputs, URLs, etc.

+= 1.2.2 Feb 24, 2014 =
+* Remove widont filter if Posts in Columns option is active.

 = 1.2.1 June 25, 2013 =
 * Removed deprecated functions and backward compatibility for versions prior to 3.4.